rerobots/docs/pages/guides.md

 ### Summary

-This section describes how to use the Web interface of rerobots.
+This section describes how to use the Web interface, also known as the _dashboard_.
 You can learn how to perform basic tasks like adding SSH keys to your account.

 ### Table of Contents